SIX GENERATIONS OF DIGITAL PERSONHOOD

 GENERATION Z

-UNBANKED GENERATION
+GEN UNBANKED

 This framework guides how we design identity, wallets, biometrics, and AI systems.
 It ensures that technology evolves with humanity, not ahead of it.